-It is essential to keep our bodies moving.
+Keeping active is essential to maintain good physical and mental health.
 Movement helps pump oxygen to our brains, helps our lymphatic system get rid of toxins and releases pressure on our immune system.

 If you can try to get outside for a walk then do, alternatively there are many online fitness videos and streamed classes you can join in with.